JoshuaFox/JoshuaFox.github.io/semiticnounpatterns.md

 **Errata:**

-Page 38, line 17: For "these example," read "these examples."
+* Page 38, line 17: For "these example," read "these examples."
+* Page 40, line 12: For "when same ," read "when the same."

 **See also:**